Pascal-J/type-system-j/README.md

 to use, put all files in your home folder.
 If placing them elsewhere, change paths for require lines.  typesys_test file will load the other file.

+**definition of a type**
+A type is a name given to any function that returns a boolean classification of its input.
+And does so within a general context of guarding input to other functions.

 The benefits of a type system include